CITA/CTA200H/README.md

 ## Timetable & Lecture Topics

-This is a list of dates and topics for the course.
-(Preliminary -- subject to change.)
+This is a list of dates and topics for the course (subject to change):

 | Date | Instructor | Topic |
 | ---- | ---------- | ----- |